ziyaoh/nondeterministic-notes/DDIA.md

 Start schema and snowflake schema: a huge central fact table storing lots of events, with reference to many surrounding dimension tables.
 Fact table tends to be very wide -- a few hundreds columns wide -- to be flexible enough for different analytics.

 Since single analytics tends only uses a few columns of a lot of rows, data warehouses go for column oriented storage -- store columns in seperate columns files.
 This relies on each column file containing the rows in the same order.

+### Encoding and Evolution

+#### Encoding and Decoding
+In case application requirement changes, we don't want to deploy new version all at once to prevent service downtime.
+Rolling upgrade means coexistance of old version and new version, both code and data.
+This requires **backward compatibility** and **forward compatibility**.

+**Language bulit in package**

+Language built-in encoding packages are not ideal under most cases due to several reasons:
+- the encoding would be tied to a particular programming language
+- security reason
+- versioning data is hard
+- efficiency (performance) issues

+**Textual formats**

+Json, XML, and CSV are popular and human readable, but not very space efficient.
+Schema is optional for Json and XML.

+**Thrift and Protocol Buffers**

+Thrift and Protobuf are binary encodings, which requires schema.
+Both support forward and backward compatibility with the help of field tag number.

+**Avro**

+Avro is another binary encoding.
+It needs both the writer schema and reader schema in the decoding process.
+To get the writer schema as reader:
+- large file with lots of records: indicate schema once at the begining
+- database with individually written records: include a Avro schema version number + a database for history of Avro schemas
+- sending records over a network: communication schema during connection setup

+Avro is usful for dynamically generated schemas.

+#### Modes of Dataflow